3rd December 2018

 more commercial approach to balancing the bottom line and a digital approach to service delivery.

-This doesn't mean that the efficiency work of the past has now gone.
+This doesn’t mean that the efficiency work of the past has now gone.
 The fundamental disciplines of understanding costs and managing resources have not disappeared.
-Rather, efficiency has evolved with an understanding that we can have greater effect by addressing the needs that, if left unmet, convert into demand for public service.
-These waves of transformation, from service improvement, to customer centric approach, to building community capacity have, combined efficiency with improvement of outcomes.
+Rather, efficiency has evolved with an understanding that we can have a greater effect by addressing the needs that, if left unmet, convert into demand for public service.
+These waves of transformation, from service improvement to customer-centric approach, to building community capacity have, combined efficiency with the improvement of outcomes.

 We have turned these waves of transformation into a model, linked to a bank of examples from across the UK, and tested it out with councils over the last year.
 Councils have found the model to be effective in testing their next wave of transformation in delivering a more commercial approach or delving deeper into the lessons they will need to apply in delivering transformation.
 From understanding how best to apply digital to the changing role of members, there are important differences to take account of in each successive wave of transformation.

 The model will continue to evolve ensuring that the latest experience is taken into account.
-Currently we are seeing the emergence of a more mature commercial approach that also builds community capacity, resident and local business.
-We are launching the results of this research with some pratical actions that councils can take at Lords on the 17th of December and judging by the interest that passion to inovate continues unabated.
+Currently, we are seeing the emergence of a more mature commercial approach that also builds community capacity, resident and local business.
+We are launching the results of this research with some practical actions that councils can take at Lords on the 17th of December and judging by the interest that passion to innovate continues unabated.